jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 432 Obligation to prepare regional policy statements and coastal plans within 2 years
 (1) Every regional council shall, in accordance with this Act and within 2 years after the date of commencement of this Act, publicly notify a proposed regional policy statement for its region.
-(1A) Every regional council shall, in accordance with this Act, publicly notify, by the 1st day of July 1994, a proposed regional coastal plan or plans for its region.
+(1A) Every regional council shall, in accordance with this Act, publicly notify, by 1 July 1994, a proposed regional coastal plan or plans for its region.
 (2) A regional council that complies with subsection (1) shall not be in breach of section 60 or section 64, as the case may be, during the period from the date of commencement of this Act until the policy statement or plan becomes operative.

 ### 433 Collection of water management charges
-All charges fixed by special order made under section 24K of the Water and Soil Conservation Act 1967 in respect of the financial year ending with the 30th day of June 1992 may be collected as if that Act had not been repealed by this Act.
+All charges fixed by special order made under section 24K of the Water and Soil Conservation Act 1967 in respect of the financial year ending with 30 June 1992 may be collected as if that Act had not been repealed by this Act.

 ## Schedule 1 — Preparation, change, and review of policy statements and plans

 ### 1 Time limits
 (1)
-(2) Where any time limit is set in this Schedule, a local authority may extend it under section 37.
+(2) Where any time limit is set in this schedule, a local authority may extend it under section 37.
 (3) Where no time limit is set, section 21 (obligation to avoid unreasonable delay) applies.
-(4) Where, under this Schedule, a request for a plan change is to be heard and an application for a resource consent or a requirement for a designation or heritage order has been made in relation to the same proposal, section 102 (joint hearings) and section 103 (combined hearings) may apply.
+(4) Where, under this schedule, a request for a plan change is to be heard and an application for a resource consent or a requirement for a designation or heritage order has been made in relation to the same proposal, section 102 (joint hearings) and section 103 (combined hearings) may apply.

 ### 2 Preparation of proposed policy statement or plan
 (1) The preparation of a policy statement or plan shall be commenced by the preparation by the local authority concerned, of a proposed policy statement or plan.